Monday, December 27, 2010

 Parents & teachers will find them easy to adapt to kids & families!

-– Are your goals clearly enough defined?
+Define goals – Are your goals clearly enough defined?
 They may be in your head, but are they to your people or family?
 (Agenda Free Listening can help you discover this :-)

 2 Levels of planning – are you only using your head (in a semi-adrenaline induced state) to problem solve?
 When you’ve finished ‘brain-storming’ for ideas, engage or recall a positive emotion, breathe & get centered.
 Then try again; use the Spider-Map (or mind-mapping) technique, to help access your right brain capacities.